 Practising safer sex by using condoms will reduce your risk of getting HPV and passing it on.
 But they won’t protect you completely.
 Practising safer sex will also help to protect you against many sexually transmitted diseases.

 There are now vaccines to prevent HPV infection.
 All girls aged 12 or 13 in the UK are routinely offered the HPV vaccine at school.
 These vaccines protect against the types of HPV that are most likely to cause cervical cancer.
 But they don't protect against all types.
 So you still need to take part in cervical screening, even if you have had the HPV vaccine.

 Having human immunodeficiency virus (HIV) or AIDS increases the risk of developing cervical cancer.
 This risk might be reduced in women who are having treatment for HIV.

 The risk of cervical cancer may be increased in women who have a sexually transmitted infection (STI) alongside HPV.

-Women with both HPV and chlamydia (pronounced klah-mid-ee-ah), might have a higher risk of cervical cancer.
+Women with both HPV and chlamydia might have a higher risk of cervical cancer.
+Chlamydia is pronounced klah-mid-ee-ah.

 Taking the pill for more than 5 years increases the risk of cervical cancer.
 The increased risk begins to drop as soon as you stop taking it.
-After 10 years the risk is the same as if you had never taken it.
+After 10 years the risk is the same as that of people who had never taken it.

 The pill can also slightly increase the risk of breast cancer.
 But it is important to know that taking the pill can help reduce the risk of womb and ovarian cancers.